 How much Does it Cost to Make Uber-like Application?

-If you are also looking forward to getting an on-demand application like Uber with your own desired features, we, at Space-O, are well-known for creating Uber clone app, adding enormous features of your choice.
+If you are also looking forward to getting a taxi booking app like Uber with your own desired features, we, at Space-O, are well-known for creating Uber clone app, adding enormous features of your choice.